Mountain bike shuttles in Oakridge, Oregon

 • $37 per person

-• Moon Point/Young’s Rock Trail is rad: start with a half mile climb through subalpine meadows and big old growth stands followed by 5 miles of downhill with switchbacks, open rock outcroppings, meadows, a former burn with loose, dusty troughs that keep you alert and end with a rough and rooty finish.
-There’s an optional rip down Larison on the way back to town.
+• Not just a shuttle, this is a full day excursion from Oakridge out to Moon Point/Young’s Rock.
+The trail is rad: start with a half mile climb through subalpine meadows and big old growth stands followed by 5 miles of downhill with switchbacks, open rock outcroppings, meadows, a former burn with loose, dusty troughs that keep you alert and end with a rough and rooty finish.
+We include an optional Larison shuttle on the way back to town.

-• Shuttle: 6 hour day, 2 MP laps and 1 optional Larison
+• Shuttle: 6 hour day, 2 MP laps + 1 optional Larison on the drive back.

 • $85

-• Larison Rock is a short & sweet dowhill trail right in town.
+• Larison Rock is a short & sweet downhill trail right in town.
 Finish your day with 4 miles of fast continuous downhill through classic West Cascades old growth forest that drops you into beautiful Greenwaters Park.
-Intermediate and advanced riders, no beginners please.

 • Shuttle: 30 minutes